Top Four IT Challenges in Financial Services: What You Need to Know

 Going without support isn’t an option for the software financial institutions rely on.
 When their current software moves to end-of-support (EOS) status, organizations often feel forced to surrender their current version just to make sure they have someone to call when things go wrong.

-Whether an individual product’s rollover to EOS is known in advance or it comes as a total surprise, like when Broadcom stripped VMware® software support from thousands of perpetually licensed products, planning out a viable reaction before the end of the current support agreement doesn’t just place serious time constraints on the process.
+Whether an individual product’s rollover to EOS is known in advance or it comes as a total surprise, like when Broadcom stripped VMware® software support from thousands of perpetually licensed products.
+Planning a viable response before the end of the current support agreement creates serious time constraints.
 It can also slow digital transformation plans by forcing customers into technology upgrade tracks that run contrary to their plans.

-When there is a nonnegotiable need to keep software supported, agreeing to an unwanted software upgrade and potentially disrupting the current IT roadmap feels like another unavoidable financial services IT challenge.
+When support is nonnegotiable, agreeing to unwanted upgrades that disrupt the IT roadmap feels like another unavoidable challenge.
 But forced upgrades and spiking support renewal costs can be overcome by exploring support agreements beyond the typical terms software megavendors offer.

 Challenge 3: Finding the right people despite a widening skills gap